 BE' JAM BE et cela n'aura pas de fin.

-“The Mutan tree, well we say tree, but originally it’s a liana that uses the tree to climb.
-And its grasp ends up killing the tree.
-That’s what is going to happen between us and the companies.”
-In Sarawak, one of the two Malaysian states on the island of Borneo, the Penan — who not that long ago were still nomads — are the first to be affected by deforestation.
-Peng and Tepeket, hunter-storytellers, and Jalung, a guide, map out the route through the lavish jungle and the mystique of the indigenous people.
+"The Mutan tree, well we say tree, but originally it’s a liana that uses the tree to climb.
+And its grasp ends up killing the tree."
+In Sarawak, one of the two Malaysian states on the island of Borneo, the Penan — who not that long ago were still nomads — are among the first to be affected by deforestation.
+Peng and Tepeket, hunter-storytellers, and Opo, guide, map out the route through the lavish jungle and the mystique of the indigenous people.
 This mystique is re-elaborated and updated considering the real combat being led against the programmed destruction of a landscape that gives their existence meaning — serving as a metaphor in which the foreign element is included to create a dialectic.
-As Caroline Parietti and Cyprien Ponson advance alongside those they are filming, traces of the land-clearing machines appear and their companions prepare for the confrontation.
-A documentary thriller, BE’JAM BE the never ending song is testament to a modern forest guerrilla, whose men armed with bows, blowpipes and spears face bulldozers.
+A documentary thriller, BE'JAM BE the never ending song is testament to a modern forest guerrilla, whose men armed with blowpipes face bulldozers.